rianoc/parse_blog/parse.md

 # Parsing data in kdb+

 Passing data between systems can often become complex, if not impossible, due to lack of interoperability.
-While kdb+ provides many [interfaces](https://code.kx.com/q/interfaces/) to simplify integration its native text parsing capabilities remain extremely important too as they can be used to greatly simplify data ingestion and inter-process communication.
+While kdb+ provides many interfaces on [https://code.kx.com/q/interfaces/](https://code.kx.com/q/interfaces/) to simplify integration its native text parsing capabilities remain extremely important too as they can be used to greatly simplify data ingestion and inter-process communication.
 These requirements are often encountered exploration or proof-of-concept phases of projects but there are two additional areas where they can be critical:

 * For large once off ingestion of data
 * For ongoing ingestion of data from a provider which does not provide other methods.

 In both of these cases it is important the parsing of data is as efficient as possible.
-In this blog we offer some tips to implement clean and efficient parsing of CSV formats to kdb+ and n a follow-up blow we will look at the increasingly popular alternative format, JSON.
+In this blog we offer some tips to implement clean and efficient parsing of CSV formats to kdb+ and in a follow-up blog we will look at the increasingly popular alternative format, JSON.

 ## CSV